manavkaushik/Speech-Analysis-for-Speaker-Characteristics-Estimation/Code_Accent_Classification/README.md

 ## Overview of the Directory

-This folder contains the code implementation of different models for AGE and HEIGHT estimation for 'Accented speech recognition workshop data’ from DataTang for INTERSPEECH 2020 </br>
+This folder contains the code implementation of different models for Accent Recognition using the dataset of 'Accented speech recognition workshop data’ from DataTang for INTERSPEECH 2020 </br>

+Please download the dataset from: [Accent_Data](https://drive.google.com/file/d/1WfnSpypRIKAEkj1q7h1gZ0LnCX7CvDXi/view?usp=sharing)

 The directory also contains augmented features for Training, Validation and Testing Sets. </br>
 Number of Accents: 8 (each ~20 hrs)